I am very pleased that one of my recent photographs was selected for the online ArtNetDLR Revival exhibition.[Read more…] about ArtNetDLR Revival

 The Dalkey Archive features a swimming spot from when it was for gentleman bathers only.
-It was there that De Selby encountered St Augustine and surrealistic visions of eternity.
+It was in a cave near there that De Selby encountered St Augustine and surrealistic visions of eternity.
 This was the Vico Swimming Club, a real place I frequented as a child and student.
 Today, some call it The Ramparts.
 Others call it the Vico Baths.
 Yet others call it The Men’s Bathing Place despite today’s gender neutrality.[Read more…] about Saints and Dolphins Swim

 Today was a day in which three photographic opportunities serendipitously presented themselves.